Can One Mini Split Cool Multiple Rooms?

 If you’re looking to mix and match mini-splits components, it’s important to understand the differences between them.
 Mini-splits can be categorized by their function: heating, cooling, or stretching.

-Heating mini splits use gas or oil to produce heat.
+Heating mini-splits use gas or oil to produce heat.
 Cooling mini splits use air conditioners to produce cool air.
 Stretching mini splits use a motor to stretch the fabric and increase its flexibility.

-Do mini splits use a lot of electricity?
+Do mini-splits use a lot of electricity?

 Mini-splits can use a lot of electricity if you’re not careful.
 Most mini-splits run on AC power, which means your users will be affected by things like the weather and how many people are in the house.
-If you have an older mini-split, you may need to upgrade to a newer model that uses DC power to avoid high electricity bills.

 Are mini-splits more efficient at heating or cooling?